-In years gone by the UK has faced some heavy snow; four years ago the Beast from the East brought parts of the country to a snowy standstill.
+In years gone by the UK has faced some heavy snow; for example, the Beast from the East, which brought parts of the country to a snowy standstill in 2018.
 Let’s look at how trains cope in snowy conditions, and what happens when they don’t.

 Many rail commuters and travellers often ask the question: Why does snow stop trains running?

 It would be easy to think that trains should be able to cope with intense weather conditions and snowfall – but this is usually not the case.

 Enjoy more Railways Illustrated Magazine reading every month.